octoml/octoai-cartoonizer/README.md

 * [OctoAI's compute service](https://docs.octoai.cloud/docs) with a user account.
 * The CLIP-Interrogator model container built in Phase 2 and uploaded on [Docker Hub](https://hub.docker.com/).
 * A Stable Diffusion model container that we built for you.
-* A test script to exercise your newly-launched OctoAI endpoint.s
+* A test script to exercise your newly-launched OctoAI endpoint.

-### Phase 4: Build your own Streamlit Web Frontend :technologist:
+### Phase 3: Build your own Streamlit Web Frontend :technologist:

 #### Time :clock1230:
 * 15-30 mins.